 Unsure of which tool to recommend?
 While every case is different, here are a few things to consider.

 - A fraud alert lasts one year.
 Once placed, the bureau automatically notifies the other two that a fraud alert is in effect.

 - A credit freeze provides more control over who has access to a customer’s information and will remain on a credit report until the client chooses to remove it.

 - If the goal is to have increased control over personal information, a credit freeze might be the best option.
 If not looking to have complete block access to a credit report, but still want an extra layer of security, a fraud alert is an excellent option.
 Check out here water damage repair orange county.

 - A customer can choose both a fraud alert and a credit freeze for added protection.

-For more resources and tips for your credit repair business, visit https://www.scoreceo.com/blog.
+For more resources and tips check that site here for your credit repair business, visit https://www.scoreceo.com/blog.
 Don’t forget to subscribe to our podcast, ScoreWay: The Only Way, available on Anchor, Apple Podcasts and Spotify.